hoconomnom/hoconomnom/_posts/2019-11-19-ssongs_hotdogs.md

   src="https://lh3.googleusercontent.com/rA2vm-HAEMAgmUcIhvNZCgCea_uoEMtBX4CWMuxEhc_XISaKBAiujZcRR86AB2vKVOoLCnXFxtWEyUBEKWQuuyvMRmGLKXiVL7jhRlCtuiVf-mckRCib0G5J36RX4kvaWh97-ue8Zg=w400"
 %}

 It has been a long time since I've had this much excitement waiting in line for food.
 Once I found out about this place, I got there as fast as possible.
 Ssong's Hotdog has brought the Little Nom out of me.
-I've never had korean hot dogs before and Howard County has never had a place like this before.
+I've never had Korean hot dogs before and Howard County has never had a place like this before.
 So you can bet that the first chance I got, I bolted over to the Columbia Mall to try.

 <!--more-->